AWS GuardDuty

 Type a user name into the User details field, then click Next.

-Review the details you have entered, and click Create user.
+Review the details, and click Create user.

 Adding a Role and Trusted Entities

-Sign in to the AWS IAM console with your administrator credentials.
+Sign in to the AWS IAM console.

 On the left side menu, click Roles and then click the Create role button at the top right.